JabbaIT/IIS-Log-Cleaner-Windows-Service/README.md

 A simple windows service will remove ageing IIS Log files .

 ### Description
-A Windows Service built using TopShelf package to delete IIS Log files from defined folder location `DirectoryPath`, for on defined 'DaysToKeep' number of days.
+A Windows Service built using TopShelf package to delete IIS Log files from defined folder location `DirectoryPath`.
+This will remove old log files older than the `DaysToKeep` settings.

 ## INFO